JAORMX/deet.blog/content/posts/day-21-deet-s-first-trip.md

 < youtube >

-In few minutes she started to calm down and she was sitting on a chair like a proper traveller
+In few minutes she started to calm down and she was sitting on a chair like a proper traveller.

 photo: deet on a train

+Soon, she started to sleep on the lap and she was sleeping and resting the whole rest of the few hours train trip.

+\*photo Deet sleeping

+### Meeting other family members

+My family was excited to meet Deet.
+We were not sure how Deet would behave in the new environment but in the end everything went very smooth.

+My dad came to pick us up from the train station.
+We had bought a safe belt for Deet and the 30 min car trip went well in all ways.

+\*photo Deet&Ozz in the car

+When we arrived to their home, Deet was first exploring the yard.
+We gave a tip to my parents that they should not approach Deet before she had approched them.
+That makes it easier for Deet to gain courage to get to know them  when she is ready.
+This worked well and Deet started to be confident sooner than we could have imagined.

+Deet was surprisingly confident.
+She started to explore the house and she didn't look nervous at all.
+She was just curious and excited.
+It's unbelievable!
+If we look 2 weeks back, we went first time OUT!
+Now she was